 fi.maintainencemeans the maintenance frequency of the consumable/maintenance parts defined

-CEFi means the carbon emission factor of the consumable/maintenance parts as used for calculation of upstream (kgCO2e).
+CEFi means the carbon emission of the consumable/maintenance parts as used for calculation of upstream upstream and end of life (waste or recycle) emissions [kgCO2eq].

-8.3.6.2.2.
+8.3.5.2.2.
 Determination of list of consumables and parts